j0ey1992/midjourney-ai-app/README.md

 ## Todo

-### General
+### Community Version

-- [ ] midjourney web UI for the most general image actions, such as Imagine, Vary, Reroll
+- [x] midjourney web UI for the most general image actions, such as Imagine, Vary, Reroll
 - [ ] midjourney web UI for the advanced actions, such as Zoom, Pan, In-Painting, Blend, etc
 - [ ] midjourney web UI for the advanced actions, such as Partial Redraw, Settings, Describe, Seed, etc
 - [ ] better UI/UX for non-tech background users
 - [ ] multi-language support

+### Need more features?
+Please check out [the Pro version](https://github.com/iamzifei/midjourney-ai-app/tree/Pro), including features such as payment, user management, complete Midjourney features support and more!

 ## How to use